jamalhansen/personal-goals/README.md

 2. Have a joyful Holiday Season

 ### Short Term Goals
-- [ ] Attend a technical conference
+- [X] Attend a technical conference
+- [ ] Blog about my time at Ruby Conf

 ## Tasks